North Hills, New York: Town representation

 North Hills is located in the Town of North Hempstead's 4th council district, which as of March 2022 is represented on the North Hempstead Town Council by Veronica Lurvey (D–Great Neck).
 However, a small corner of the village is located in the 5th council district, which as of March 2022 is represented on the North Hempstead Town Council by David A. Adhami (R–Great Neck).

 Nassau County representation

 North Hills is located in Nassau County's 10th Legislative district, which as of March 2022 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-North Hills is located in the New York State Assembly's 16th Assembly district, which as of March 2022 is represented by Gina Sillitti (D–Manorhaven).
+North Hills is located in the New York State Assembly's 16th State Assembly district, which as of September 2024 is represented by Gina L. Sillitti (D–Manorhaven).

 New York State Senate

-North Hills is located in the New York State Senate's 7th State Senate district, which as of March 2022 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+North Hills is located in the New York State Senate's 7th State Senate district, which as of September 2024 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-North Hills is located in New York's 3rd congressional district, which as of March 2022 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+North Hills is located in New York's 3rd congressional district, which as of September 2024 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).